Skip to main content

 1. Parody and Copyright Infringement

-Korea's system for managing and using music copyrights is through trust management organizations approved by the government.
-Music rights holders sign a contract with the trust management organization to transfer their property rights to the organization for the membership period, and the organization distributes license fees to the rights holders in exchange for the transferred rights.
-When the contract with the trustee organization ends, the transferred property rights revert to the original music rights holder.
+Korea’s system for managing and using music copyrights is through trust management organizations approved by the government.
+Music rights holders sign a contract with the trust management organization to transfer their property rights to the organization for the membership period, and the organization distributes licensing fees to the rights holders in exchange for the transferred rights.
+When the contract with the trustee organization ends, the transferred property rights revert to the original music rights holders.

 2. Shortcomings of the Music Copyright Trust Management System

 Remaking music means that the original song is transformed and edited.
-Such changes may infringe on the "Right of Integrity" among the moral rights of the original song's author.
+Such changes may infringe on the “Right of Integrity” among the moral rights of the original song’s author.
 The property rights, which include moral rights, must be licensed by the rights holder if users want to remake music.
-However, the trust management organization does not have the moral rights of the original songwriter.
+However, the trust management organization does not possess the moral rights of the original songwriter.
 This creates a contradiction and inconvenience for music copyright users.

 3. “Come Back Home” Case

-* References and quotations:
+* References and Quotations:

 https://namu.wiki/w/%EC%84%9C%ED%83%9C%EC%A7%80%20%EC%9D%B4%EC%9E%AC%EC%88%98%20%EA%B3%A0%EC%86%8C%EC%82%AC%EA%B1%B4